aggrawal-ankur/gitbook/content/blogs/timeline.md

 It was aimed at creating a realistic social media platform like Instagram and make every part of it hackable in a crazy amount of ways.

-I was able to build a fully hackable login page, which supported multiple techniques like rainbow tables, brute forcing, optimized bruteforcing based on certain information, rate limiting etc.
+I was able to build a fully hackable login page, which supported multiple techniques like rainbow tables, brute forcing, optimized brute forcing based on certain information, rate limiting etc.

 I worked on it for 3 weeks in April and I hit he wall again.
 It wasn't interesting at all.
 I wasted 10 days in April until I took the next decision, the second most important decision in my life, the deciding one.